Henk Houwaart

 Henk Houwaart (born August 31, 1945) is a Dutch football manager and a former football player.

+Playing career

 Born in the Hague, Houwaart began his career in 1963 as a footballer playing for ADO Den Haag until 1967, when he left the club to play for FC Twente.
 After being selected once for the Dutch national team, he continued his career in 1969 in Belgium to play for Club Brugge K.V. and in his first season his team won the Belgian Cup and the championship in 1973.
 He was transferred to Royal Antwerp F.C. in 1975 but six months later, he sustained an injury in a UEFA Cup match against Śląsk Wrocław that ended his career.

 Coaching career

 However, he did not stop his football career and began to work as a trainer.
 Beginning his career as a trainer of K.S.V.
 Roeselare in 1977, the following season he became trainer of Eendracht Aalst.
 K.V.
 Kortrijk was his next club in 1979 and after finishing second in Belgian Second Division his team promoted to First Division.

 In 1983, he moved to Cercle Brugge K.S.V.; however, Houwaart's aim was to become trainer of Club Brugge and one year later he moved there.
 He won his first trophies with this club, the Belgian Cup in 1986 and the Belgian Supercup the same year.
 He also won his first Championship as a coach in the 1987–88 season and the same season his team played in UEFA Cup and reached the semi-finals, when they were eliminated by RCD Espanyol in extra time.

 He was fired in 1989 after bad results and he returned to his former club K.V.
 Kortrijk.
 He then moved to Greece to be the coach of AO Xanthi.
 After one year in Greece, he returned to Belgium and returned for two years to Cercle Brugge until 1993.
 His next team was K.R.C.
 Harelbeke, and he helped them to promote to the first division.
 He stayed there six years, from 1994 until 2000.
 After six years coaching K.R.C.
 Harelbeke, he went to K.A.A.
 Gent, but few months after, he was fired after a home defeat of the team in UEFA Cup by AFC Ajax.